Red-winged BlackbirdAgelaius phoeniceus

 Status in Tennessee: The Red-winged Blackbird is a common to abundant permanent resident at all but the highest elevations across the state.
 In winter, birds nesting to the north of Tennessee join the local population and form large roosts numbering in the thousands, especially in West and Middle Tennessee.
 Red-winged Blackbirds are declining rangewide and in Tennessee as well.

 - In the wild, Red-winged Blackbirds live 2 years, on average.
-The oldest recorded Red-winged Blackbird in the wild lived 15 years and 9 months.

 - In some populations, 90% of territorial males have more than one female mate; the record is 15 females nesting in the territory of one male.
 However, studies have found that a quarter to a half of the nestlings will be fathered by other than the territorial male.

 - In winter, Red-winged Blackbirds can form huge roosts of several million birds, which congregate in the evening and spread out each morning.
 Some may travel as far as 50 miles between the roosting and feeding sites.
 They commonly share their winter roosts with other blackbird species and European Starlings.